 Description

-DESCRIPTION: Wroxham War Memorial is located at the roadside of Norwich Road (A1151) at the junction with Church Lane, Wroxham, Norfolk.
-It is prominently situated facing the corner of Church Lane and the Norwich Road.
-It comprises a small floriated cross with Celtic-inspired strap work incised on the face atop a shaft.
-The top half of the shaft also features strap work, and the inscription is incised on the lower half of the shaft.
-It stands on an elegant two-tiered, moulded foot atop a simple square base.
+Wroxham War Memorial is a First World War memorial, built around 1920, located at the roadside of Norwich Road (A1151) at the junction with Church Lane in Wroxham, Norfolk.
+It is prominently positioned facing the corner of Church Lane and Norwich Road.
+The memorial features a small floriated cross with Celtic-inspired strap work incised on the face, set atop a shaft.
+The top half of the shaft also displays strap work, while the lower half contains an incised inscription.
+The memorial stands on an elegant two-tiered, moulded foot, which rests on a simple square base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.